YaleMRRC/YaleNeuroConnect/README.md

 To access the NIMH Data Archive system create an account at https://nda.nih.gov/.
 To learn more about the requirements for requesting access, visit https://nda.nih.gov/nda/access-data-info and https://nda.nih.gov/nda/tutorials/electronic-data-access-request.

-   In order to download data, you need to:
+   In order to download data, please:

       1.1.
 Visit the NDA Query Tool